phylum-dev/phylum-ci/docs/integrations/git_precommit.md

         # for *workspace* manifest files where there is no companion lockfile (e.g., libraries).
         args: [--force-analysis, --all-deps, --depfile=Cargo.toml]

-        # Perform analysis as part of a group-owned project.
+        # Perform analysis as part of an organization and/or group-owned project.
+        # When an org is specified, a group name must also be specified.
-        # A paid account is needed to use groups: https://phylum.io/pricing
+        # A paid account is needed to use orgs or groups: https://phylum.io/pricing
+        args: [--org=my_org, --group=my_group]
-        args: [--group, my_group]
+        args: [--group=my_group]

         # Ensure the latest Phylum CLI is installed.
         args: [--force-install]